cpittet/ada-teamphilippe/index.md

 would mean that this group is more "influential" or gives stronger indication that the stock price will be high (as they are all positive).
 For example here, the most relevant group would be the 26-50, which tend to be the most active and powerful in the industry in general, seem to weigh more in the behavior of the stock prices than the other 2 groups.
-This also reflect the fact that we have a majority of people in this range of age in our dataset.
+This also reflects the fact that we have a majority of people in this range of age in our dataset.

 A contrast in the count of quotes also emerges.
 Young people seem to be more critical in their opinions than older people.
 Indeed, the coefficient for the count of quotes by young people (0-25) is negative whereas the one for the older people (76+) is positive.
-This is in concordance with our previous [analysis](#global-result-a-namesentiment_globala).
+This is in concordance with our previous [analysis](#cluser_ages).

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" height="600" allowfullscreen="true" src="figures/coeffs_age.html"></iframe>